darthmaim/gw2builds/lib/gw2be-build-string/docs/serialization.md

     </tr>
 </table>

-<sup>1</sup> The itemstat is used for both PvE/WvW itemstat and PvP amulet stat ids, because these types can't appear both at once.
+<sup>1</sup> This entry is used for both PvE/WvW itemstat and PvP amulets.
+Because these types are mutually exclusive, they do not conflict with each other.

 ##### Blocks
 Every block is encoded as follows: